 The skill requirements have shifted accordingly.
 Sixty-five percent of RevOps hires in these regions now require proficiency in analytics tools — SQL, BI platforms, and integration expertise across CRMs like Salesforce and HubSpot — compared to 40% for Sales or Marketing Ops equivalents.

-Whether you're building out your first RevOps function or expanding an existing team, the difference between a generalist search and a specialist one is significant — particularly in markets as competitive as London, Munich, Stockholm, and Zurich.
+Whether you are building out your first RevOps function or expanding an existing team, the difference between a generalist search and a specialist one is significant — particularly in markets as competitive as London, Munich, Stockholm, and Zurich.

 BisonRS is Europe's dedicated RevOps recruitment agency, working exclusively with B2B technology companies across the UK, DACH, and Nordics.
 We place RevOps, Sales Ops, and Marketing Ops professionals at every level — from analysts to VPs — and we understand the nuances that make each role distinct.

-If you're building a revenue operations function and want to speak with a specialist, get in touch with the BisonRS team today.
+If you are building a revenue operations function and want to speak with a specialist, get in touch with the BisonRS team.

 Latest